Performance summary 2019/2020

 We were awarded ‘Compliance Plus’ status for 45 of the 57 standards.
 We were the highest-scoring organisation out of all those accredited.

 Overview of outputs46Respond to phone calls quickly, answering them within two seconds.(See note 2 below)

-Our average response time for customer calls was 1.56 seconds.47Limit the number of calls that are abandoned before we can answer them to less than 1%.(See note 2 below)
+Our average response time for customer calls was 1.91 seconds for fault and emergency calls.47Limit the number of calls that are abandoned before we can answer them to less than 1%.(See note 2 below)